Thiago099/three-gizmo/readme.md

 })
 ```

-the avaliable events are: scale, end-scale, move, end-move, rotate, end-rotate
+the available events are: scale, end-scale, move, end-move, rotate, end-rotate

 Finally, to render your gizmo after the render function you must call the gizmo render function: